Kritik18/shield-insurance/README.md

 - Sample documentation from previous projects
 - Senior team members available for assistance and guidance if needed

-#### Timeline
-The project is expected to be completed within [insert timeline here].
-Regular updates will be provided to ensure progress aligns with expectations.

-#### Communication
-Regular communication will be maintained with Mathew and other stakeholders to discuss progress, address any concerns, and ensure alignment with project goals.

 #### Deliverables
 - Completed Power BI dashboard meeting Mathew's requirements
 - Detailed documentation for Mathew explaining the dashboard's functionality and usage